Aidan McLindon: Early life and background

 McLindon was born in Darwin, Northern Territory, and was a bar attendant and musician before entering politics.
 He attended school at Springwood State High School where he was elected a prefect.

 McLindon gained some publicity in the media for his musical interests, especially his involvement in the alternative rock band KiLLTV.
+In 2005, he was fined $250 on a public nuisance charge after jumping on the set of the Big Brother season 5 finale as Gretel Killeen prepared to announce the winner.

 His military service included roles as an infantry soldier and driver 1997–2002 in the Australian Army.

 McLindon cites an early interest in politics at the age of 15 from work experience at Queensland Parliament House in 1995.
 He later went on to complete a degree in Government and Politics, majoring in Public Policy, at Griffith University.
 McLindon acknowledged a number of academics and political scientists from the university in his inaugural speech to Queensland Parliament.

 Political career

+Queensland politics

-In 1998 McLindon was preselected by the Liberal Party to run for the state seat of Waterford as Australia's youngest politically endorsed candidate at the age of 17 years and completed a personal door to door campaign to 17,500 homes.
+In 1998 McLindon was preselected by the Liberal Party to run for the state seat of Waterford as Australia's youngest politically endorsed candidate at the age of 17 years, where he claims to have doorknocked 17,500 homes.
+McLindon came third of three candidates, with 24.5% of the vote.

 McLindon served as a Logan City councillor 2004–2009, including as Chair of the Environment and Sustainability portfolio.
 In 2009 he was preselected to succeed Kev Lingard as the Liberal National Party candidate for Beaudesert.

-The Beaudesert campaign of 2009 saw several high-profile identities and McLindon successfully defended the seat for the LNP against former One Nation leader Pauline Hanson who contested the seat as an independent.
+McLindon successfully defended the seat at the 2009 Queensland state election for the LNP against former One Nation leader Pauline Hanson who contested the seat as an independent.

-In early 2010, McLindon attracted significant media attention by challenging Deputy Leader of the Liberal National Party of Queensland (LNP), Lawrence Springborg, for his position in the party at a parliamentary meeting of the LNP.
+In early 2010, McLindon attracted significant media attention by unsuccessfully challenging Liberal National Party of Queensland (LNP), Lawrence Springborg, for his position in the party at a parliamentary meeting of the LNP.

 In May 2010, McLindon and Burnett MP Rob Messenger, who had seconded McLindon's nomination as deputy leader, resigned from the LNP to sit as Independents, claiming that the party had become victim to "flawed political process".
+McLindon said that the LNP needed to “wake up a bit and start being relevant".

 In June 2010, McLindon announced the formation of a new party, The Queensland Party, based on "moderate" ideals.
 McLindon stated that the party would run in all Queensland seats at the next state election, with the exception of the five seats held by Independent MPs.